sallen12/TailCalibration/README.md

 > ArXiv preprint.
 > [arxiv.org/abs/2407.03167](https://arxiv.org/abs/2407.03167)

-The results in this paper can be reproduced by sourcing the files in the scripts folder.

 ## Forecast calibration

 Loosely speaking, probabilistic forecasts are _calibrated_ if they align statistically with the corresponding outcomes.
 Calibration is a necessary property for forecasts to be considered trustworthy.